 With our phones and our word processors getting ever more eager to correct any mistakes they see us making, it might seem like writing these days is a foolproof pursuit.
-But when you realize that entire sites exist online to make fun of the gaffes that programmed editors make, you should also realize that proofreading is still a very valuable and very human skill.
+But when you realize that entire sites exist online to make fun of the gaffes that programmed editors make, you should also realize that document proofreading is still a very valuable and very human skill.

 Unsure how to proofread a document?
 Follow these effective proofreading techniques and tips to ensure (not insure) that your (not you're) writing is error-free: